 In 1948 when they planted their vineyards there were only about 200 acres of Chardonnay growing in California and most of the general wine consuming public was not even familiar with this variety.
 Despite viticulturists encouraging them to plant other white varieties, the McCrea’s followed their gut instinct and planted Chardonnay.
-Today their hillside vineyards are all dry farmed and there is a unique minerality and flintiness represented in their wines that you may not have from the cooler popular Chardonnay region of the Carneros further south.
+Today their 30 acres of hillside vineyards range in elevation from about 800 to 1550 feet and are primarily dry farmed.
+Their oldest vines (Riesling) date from 1948 along with about an acre Sémillon dating from 1954.

 This is one of our favorite Napa wineries for the experience, its isolated feel and the actual wines.
 It is the oldest continuously operating winery in the Spring Mountain District.
-Stony Hill is still owned by the McCreas and is currently being run by the 3rd and 4th generations.
+Until the winery and property was sold in 2018, Stony Hill was still owned by the McCreas and was being run by the 3rd and 4th generations.

 By now you may realize that change comes very slowly to Stony Hill and that is not a bad thing at all – especially in a valley dominated by constant change.